Showbiz Moms & Dads

-Showbiz Moms & Dads is an American reality television series which premiered on April 13, 2004, on the Bravo cable network.
-The series featured children and their parents who aspired to success in entertainment.
+Showbiz Moms & Dads is an American reality television series that aired on Bravo from April 13 to May 19, 2004.
+The series features children and their parents who aspire to success in entertainment.
+It was canceled after seven episodes.

 The network subsequently aired several similar shows, including Showdog Moms & Dads and Sports Kids Moms & Dads.

 Cast

 The reality series followed these families: